Atlas: Private Advisory

 Judgment beside the decision-maker.
 No incentive in the outcome.

-A private advisor is outside the org chart.
-Outside the fee pool.
-Outside the upside on the deal.
-Their only product is the question the operator has not yet asked themselves out loud.
+A private advisor works outside the org chart, the fee pool, and the upside on the deal.
+The product is not a deck.
+It is the question the owner has not asked out loud because the answer may inconvenience the plan.

 They do not run the function.
 They do not develop the operator.
 They do not write the brief.
-They sit with the founder before the founder writes the brief.
+They help the owner test the decision before the owner turns it into a brief.

 When it fits